AOrto/AOrto.github.io/README.md

 *Benediction*
 <div align="center">To be Announced</div>
+-->
 ---

 <div align="center">
   <h2>Announcements:</h2>
 </div>

-If You See This ask President Orton how he was secretly cia intelligence
+If You See This ask angel I'm on vaction!

-also tell him this joke:
+also tell him this fun fact:
-what does a cia agent do when its time for bed? he goes under cover!
+cotton candy was created by a dentist!

 <h3>New Gate Code: 3185</h3>
 ---